 Sunrise and sunset times:

-April’s phases of the moon occur as follows:
+The moon has long captivated observers of all ages.
+April’s lunar phases of the moon occur as follows:

 Featured constellations: the Bears and a Dragon